 Chapter 7 of the Environment Statement (ES) accurately identifies the designated and non-designated heritage assets likely to be impacted by the proposed infrastructure scheme.
-I do not propose to list them all here.
 Appendix 7.1 to the ES provides a gazetteer of Cultural Heritage Assets and I am satisfied that this captures the assets relevant to the scheme.